Skip to main content

 The marathon hearings produced extensive arguments from both sides on interpreting the Constitution’s fundamental nature and purpose.
 The case reflected the tug of war between Parliament’s right to amend versus preserving the Constitution’s core ethos of constitutionalism and the rule of law.
 Ultimately, the Supreme Court took a balanced approach – Parliament can amend the Constitution but not in a way that alters its essential features.
 This nuanced interpretation has shaped all subsequent constitutional amendments.

 The Kesavananda Bharati case occupies a seminal position in Indian constitutional law.
-It is regarded as one of India’s most important Supreme Court rulings due to its far-reaching impact.
-Often described as a “watershed moment”, the case resulted in the most significant interpretation of the Constitution since its adoption in 1949.
+Due to its far-reaching impact, it is regarded as one of India’s most important Supreme Court rulings.
+Often described as a “watershed moment,” the case resulted in the most significant interpretation of the Constitution since its adoption in 1949.

 With its unprecedented 13-judge bench, the Kesavananda Bharati case became a historic event.
 The scale of arguments presented and its conceptual significance led to the case being recognized as a legal epic.
 It will be remembered as a landmark case that defined the Supreme Court’s role as the ultimate interpreter of constitutional provisions.
 The basic structure doctrine it established continues to limit the legislature’s amending power, upholding constitutionalism in India.